The Yosemite Riverside Inn is located just outside Yosemite National Park making us your perfect Yosemite National Park lodging choice.

 Saddlebag Lake – The 20 Lakes Basin area includes the region behind Saddlebag Lake where there are many smaller lakes including McCabes Lakes.
 This area is great for hiking and provides spectacular views.
 The lakes are stocked with trout and a small shuttle boat is available to take you to the opposite side of Saddlebag Lake.
 Location: just outside of Yosemite Park in the Hoover Wilderness.

-Rainbow Pool – Rainbow Pool is a natural made swimming hole from an outlet of the river with a beautiful waterfall that has become a local favorite that is kept a secret.
+Rainbow Pool (pictured on the right) is a natural made swimming hole located half a mile from the motel.
+It forms from an outlet of the river with a beautiful waterfall that has become a local favorite that is kept a secret.
 Location: 14 miles East of Groveland, and only half a mile from this motel.
 Take a right just before the big bridge.

 Hetchy Hetchy Reservoir – At this 65 mile reservoir in Yosemite National Park you can walk across the dam, go through a tunnel, and then hike easily around the lake (about 1.5 miles) passing several little waterfalls.
 Many people swim where the waterfalls drop.
 Location: From California 120, 1 mile west of Big Oak Flat entrance station, take the Hetch Hetchy turnoff and follow Evergreen Road, then Hetch Hetchy Road 16 miles to its end at the parking lot above the dam and reservoir.

 Cherry Lake – Cherry Lake is well known for its boating, swimming, and fishing.
 You cannot rent boats here.
 This lake is much less crowded than others.
 Location: a few miles from the northwestern border of the Yosemite Park.